 Here’s an easy Kaufmann 1 appetizer you can whip up in minutes.
 Serve them with some fresh salsa or guacamole for dipping, if desired.
 This recipe makes about 2 dozen meatballs.
 If you happen to have left-overs, they are great for breakfast with fried eggs!
 (Wrap in foil and reheat in a 350° oven for about 10-15 minutes.)

 When ordering the roast, ask your butcher to remove the ribs and then tie them back on.
 (Any meat roasted with the bones always has more flavor.)
 This will make carving much easier.

 Crème Brûlée is a classic French dessert, basically a rich custard with a burnt sugar crust.
-We’ve recreated it Phase One style, minus the crust, but if you’re on Phase Two you can use a tiny bit of coconut crystals to “brûlée” the top.
+We’ve recreated it Kaufmann 1 style, minus the crust, but if you’re on Kaufmann 2 you can use a tiny bit of coconut crystals to “brûlée” the top.